 If your child needs to take medication prescribed by a doctor, please discuss this with me.
 I will need you to sign an additional permission form before I can administer this medication to your child.

-In some cases, a child on antibiotics may be asked not to attend for 2-3 days, in case they react to the medication and to prevent the spread of an infection to others.
-I will follow the guidance set out by the HPA – Health Protection Agency where they detail the most common infectious diseases and the recommended periods for which children should be kept away from school or nursery.
+A child on antibiotics will be asked not to attend for 2-3 days, in case they react to the medication and to prevent the spread of an infection to others.
+I will follow the guidance set out by the HPA – Health Protection Agency and those outlined myself where they detail the most common infectious diseases and the recommended periods for which children should be kept away from school or nursery.

 All medicine given to me to administer must be in its original bottle/container and not decanted.
 It must have the manufacturers guidelines on it and if a prescription medication the details from the Doctor/Pharmacy/Dentist or Health Professional.